 Step 3: Categorize

-The task list feature automatically categorize the stages into ‘To-Do’ and ‘Done’, however, you can change this to whatever you fancy by adding a new label.
-To do this, select a task, and click onto the labels under ‘Stage’, pick ‘Add label’, and write down your new label.
+The task list feature automatically categorizes the stages into ‘To-Do’ and ‘Done’, however, you can change this to whatever you fancy by adding a new label.
+To do this, select a task, click on the labels under ‘Stage’, pick ‘Add label’, and write down your new label.

-Make sure you apply the new label to the all the tasks that require it.
+Make sure you apply the new label to all the tasks that require it.

 Step 4: Clone Collection

 Make a task list template by duplicating your list.
 Click on the title of your task list, then the “…” symbol on the top, right-hand corner, and select Clone Collection.
 You then have the option to edit/remove the ‘copy’ bit, add to the task list title, or give the task list a whole different name.
 Once you’ve done that, hit ‘Clone Collection’.

 Voila!
 You’ve just created a task list template!